Kelpiscool/G305_FIBM/README.md

 ## What is this?
 ![G305_lipo_PMIC.png](/Resources/PNG/G305_lipo_PMIC_F_2a.png)
   This is another battery mod for the Logitech G305.
 This modification is nondestructive and fully reversable.
 The AA battery and holder are replaced with a lithium polymer cell and power management PCB.
-Charging is done by removing the top cover and sticking a mag-safe style connector, an LED indicates the battery is charging extinguishing when charging has completed.
-With a 230 mAh cell,the mouse has a projected run time of ~30 hours between charges.
+Charging is done by removing the top cover and sticking a mag-safe style connector, an LED indicates charge cycle.
+With a 230 mAh cell,the mouse has a projected run time of ~30 hours of continuous use between charges.
 Charging takes approximately
 1 hour.
 This mod also retains the DPI button and indicator so that functionality is not lost.

 ## Why is this?